February is Children’s Dental Health Month but dental health presentations can take place anytime of the year.

-Panhandle Public Health District leads 12 school-based preventive dental health programs within our district.
-We strive to reduce dental disease in children.
+Panhandle Public Health District's Dental Health Program currently provides preventative dental care in 23 elementary schools and 13 Head Start locations within our district.
+We strive to reduce the incidence of dental disease in children.
 Untreated tooth decay can lead to pain, infection, and ultimately problems with speaking, eating, working and playing.

 The preventive dental services provided are: